Actors vote to approve deal that ended strike, bringing relief to union leaders and Hollywood

 “The AMPTP member companies congratulate SAG-AFTRA on the ratification of its new contract, which represents historic gains and protections for performers,” the AMPTP said in a statement Tuesday night.
 “With this vote, the industry and the jobs it supports will be able to return in full force.”

-Control over the use of artificial intelligence was the most hard-fought issue in the long, methodical negotiations.
+Control over the use of artificial intelligence was the most hard-fought issue in the long, methodical negotiations, and became the main driver of dissent during the voting.

+“The reality is there are members who’ve spoken out a lot over the last three weeks about their concerns, primarily about artificial intelligence.
+I’m very, very mindful of them, and I consider their concerns legitimate,” Crabtree-Ireland said.
+“I also firmly believe that the approach we took to it and what we achieved in this negotiation were the best possible way to address AI at this time with these companies and in this industry.”

 SAG-AFTRA President Fran Drescher told The Associated Press shortly after the resolution was reached that making sure AI reproductions of actors could only be used with their informed consent and compensation was a “deal breaker” in the talks.